Javeed-Pasha/Bike-usage-analytics-project/README.md

 ### 6. Create SSH Key

 		ssh-keygen -t rsa -f ~/.ssh/gcp_key -C gcp -b 2048

-		#here gcp_key is keyfilename and gcp is the username
-		this user will be used to login to the new GCP VM we will create in next steps.
+Note that in this context, "gcp_key" refers to the filename of the SSH key, while "gcp" represents the username.
+This user credential will be utilized for logging into the newly created GCP VM in the subsequent steps

 ### 7. Update Terraform Configuration
 In the Terrafom files cloned in previous step go to varaibles.tf

-    1. In **variables.tf** file Replace
+ 1. In **variables.tf**:

-	1. If the SSH key is generated with a username other than "gcp", you should set the VM_USER_HOME value to /home/USERNAME in the Terraform configuration file.
+	1. If the SSH key uses a different username, adjust VM_USER_HOME to /home/USERNAME in the Terraform file, replacing "USERNAME" with your chosen username.
- 	    Replace USERNAME with the actual username specified during SSH key generation.
-        2.  set `project` to your gcp project_id
+	2. Set project to your GCP project ID.
-        3.  set `bq_dataset` to your bigQuery dataset name
+	3. Set bq_dataset to your BigQuery dataset name.
-        4.  set `gcs_bucketname` to your gcp bucket name
+	4. Set gcs_bucketname to your GCP bucket name.
+ 2. In **main.tf**:
-    2. In **main.tf** file.
-If the username is the same as "gcp", you don't need to make any changes mentioned below.
+     1. If the username is "gcp", no changes are required.
-    	1.  replace the string `ssh-keys = "gcp:${file("~/.ssh/gcp_key.pub")}"`
-	    with `ssh-keys = "<USERNAME>:${file("~/.ssh/KEYFILENAME.pub")}"`
+     2. Replace `ssh-keys = "gcp:${file("~/.ssh/gcp_key.pub")}"` with `ssh-keys = "<USERNAME>:${file("~/.ssh/KEYFILENAME.pub")}"`
-     	    Replace <USERNAME> with the actual username and KEYFILENAME with the filename specified during step 6 of the SSH key generation process.
+        , replacing <USERNAME> with your chosen username and KEYFILENAME with the filename from step 6 of the SSH key generation process.

 ### 8. Deploy Infrastructure
 The Terraform scripts provisions a Google Cloud Platform (GCP) virtual machine (VM) and fetches this [Mage git repository](https://github.com/Javeed-Pasha/mage_dataengineeringzoomcamp), which contains the Mage data pipeline to extract the MiBici data into GCS bucket and into BigQuery warehouse.